izzymsft/DataStreamsUseCases/CHALLENGES.md

 ## Challenge 2

-- Create a Stream Analytics Job that uses the Tumbling window to fetch how many unique patients we have every 15 minutes from the California Event Hub.
+- Create a Stream Analytics Job that uses the Tumbling window to fetch how many unique patients we have every 15 seconds from the California Event Hub.
 Write the output to the Texas Event Hub.
 Include events that arrive at the beginning of the interval and exclude those that arrive at the end of each interval.
 Each output event should include the mailing address and number of beds in the hospital.
-- Create a Stream Analytics Job that uses the Hopping window to fetch how many unique patients we have every 15 minutes with a hopping size of 5 minutes from the Washington Event Hub.
+- Create a Stream Analytics Job that uses the Hopping window to fetch how many unique patients we have every 15 seconds with a hopping size of 5 minutes from the Washington Event Hub.
 Write the output to the Alabama Event Hub.
 Exclude events that arrive at the beginning of the interval and include those that arrive at the end of each interval.
 Each output event should include the mailing address and number of beds in the hospital.
-- Create a Stream Analytics Job that uses the Sliding window to retreive the number of patients from the California Event Hub in the out-patient-unit grouped by gender for a 15 minute window and update the view each time a patient enters or exits the window.
+- Create a Stream Analytics Job that uses the Sliding window to retreive the number of patients from the California Event Hub in the out-patient-unit grouped by gender for a 15 seconds window and update the view each time a patient enters or exits the window.
 Write the output to the Kansas Event Hub.
 Each output event should include the mailing address and number of beds in the hospital.
-- Create a Stream Analytics Job that uses the Session Window function to retrieve the vitals of each patient from the Florida Event Hub given a 10 minute timeout with a maximum duration of 15 minutes.
+- Create a Stream Analytics Job that uses the Session Window function to retrieve the vitals of each patient from the Florida Event Hub given a 10 second timeout with a maximum duration of 15 seconds.
 Write the output to the Virgina Event Hub.
 Each output event should include the mailing address, date of birth, primary care doctor and emergency contact for each patient.
 - Start all 4 stream analytics jobs.
-- Run the data generator code to generate events for 60 minutes.
+- Run the data generator code to generate events for 100 rounds.
+You can define this in the Program.cs C# script.

 ## Challenge 3
 - Create an entry point Azure function that gets triggered when events arrive at Texas Event Hub.